Lessons That Will Teach You All About Stress

 However, caffeine-sensitive persons may suffer more significant anxiety and stress after taking considerably less caffeine than this, so it's vital to evaluate their specific tolerance.

 Some stressors are beyond your control, but not all.
-Taking on too much may increase your stress load and decrease the amount of time you have for self-care.
+Taking on too much may increase your stress load and decrease your time for self-care.

 Taking charge of your personal life will help you reduce stress and safeguard your mental health.

 One approach to accomplish this is to say “no” more frequently.
-This is especially important if you take on more than you can handle, as juggling multiple duties might leave you feeling overwhelmed.
+This is especially important if you take on more than you can handle, as juggling multiple duties might overwhelm you.

 Being picky about what you take on — and saying “no” to things that would unnecessarily add to your workload — might help you lower your stress.

 Furthermore, setting boundaries, especially with people who contribute to your stress, is an intelligent method to protect your well-being.

 This might be as simple as asking a friend or family member not to drop by unexpectedly or cancelling standing plans with a person prone to causing controversy.

 Yoga has grown in popularity as a stress-relieving and exercise practice for people of all ages.